locmansueto/SNPSeekWithZKChartGH/Copy of README.md

 ![](uml/genotype_query.png)

 ### Embedded external sites

 * [JBrowse]([http://jbrowse.org](http://jbrowse.org)) is a browser-based genome browser implemented in javascript.
 We added some scripts to display the Genotype track to display variants for all varieties within a region.
 The JBrowse script with the addid codes are in separate bitbucket project.

 * [Vista]([http://pipeline.lbl.gov/cgi-bin/gateway2](http://pipeline.lbl.gov/cgi-bin/gateway2)) is a comparative genomics tool with its own viewer.
 Use used Vista to compare the 5 reference genomes, and the results are viewable within SNP-Seek.

-### Embedded internal sites

-Some pages are generated using Java Server Pages (JSP) and embedded as IFrame to the ZK pages.
-The reason is that these pages extensively use javascript libraries that may conflict with ZK, which itself is in javascript.
-This includes:

-- /jsp/phylotreeGermplasm.jsp		Phylogenetic tree viewer
-- /jsp/jsav.jsp						Multiple alignment viewer

 ### Get started with development